khanstutorial/nexus-documentation/backend/students/update.md

 ### Request Data Parameters

 **_id** (*int*) - REQUIRED FIELD <br>
-    The ID of the entry in the users database.
+    The ID of the entry in the students database.
 The reason for the beginning underscore is because that is MongoDB's default ID field.

 **name** (*str*) <br>
     The new name of the user.